shivam-core/workout_generator/README.md

 # Workout Generator - Web Application

 ## Overview
-A personalized fitness plan creator with a modern web interface built using Flask, HTML, CSS, and JavaScript.
+A personalized fitness plan creator with a modern web interface built using Python, HTML, CSS, and JavaScript.
 This application generates customized workout routines based on user fitness profiles including BMI calculations, age, fitness level, and physical metrics.

 ## Project Purpose
 - Create personalized workout plans for users of all fitness levels